Giant-cell tumor of bone: Imaging

 On X-ray, giant-cell tumors (GCTs) are lytic/lucent lesions that have an epiphyseal location and grow to the articular surface of the involved bone.
 Radiologically the tumors may show characteristic 'soap bubble' appearance.
 They are distinguishable from other bony tumors in that GCTs usually have a nonsclerotic and sharply defined border.
-About 5% of giant-cell tumors metastasize, usually to a lung, which may be benign metastasis.
+About 2% of giant-cell tumors metastasize, usually to a lung, which may be benign metastasis.

-Plain radiograph is still the main method of diagnosing giant cell tumour.
+Radiographs are still the main method of diagnosing giant cell tumour.
 But MRI and CT scans are useful for staging and surgical planning.
 CT is more superior than plain radiograph in delineating the tumour outline, its extension into structures outside the bone, determining the involvement of bony cortex and tumour recurrence.
 CT scans show features such as thin and expanded bony cortex, with or without bony matrix calcifications, and fluid levels due to aneurysmal bone cyst or bleeding within tumour.
 However, axial views of the subarticular bone (bony area adjacent to the articular cartilage) is not accurate due to voxel signal averaging.
 MRI is superior than CT on delineating the tumour because of its better contrast resolution and imaging in multiple planes.
-MRI is also useful in determining the extension outside the bone and evaluating the involvement articular surface, skip lesions within bony matrix, and medullary cavity.
+MRI is also useful in determining the extension outside the bone and evaluating the involvement of the articular surface, skip lesions within bony matrix, and medullary cavity.
 However, bony cortex destruction is better demonstrated on CT scan.

 On MRI, the mass generates intermediate to reduced signal intensity on T1-weighted images, and increased signal intensity on fluid sensitive MRI images such as short tau inversion recovery (STIR).
 The mass enhances after intravenous gadolinium administration.